The

 [10] Many argue that the background music or music-over in a film is

-But others (including Balázs) seem to have an explanation for it.
+“unnatural.”
+But others (including Balázs) seem to have an

 [11] Cobbett Steinberg, Editor: Film Facts.
 New York: Facts on